hisplan/cellranger-custom-ref-pkg/README.md

 # cellranger-atac mm9

-## How to Run
+## How to Build

 ```bash
 $ ./mkref.sh
 ```

-Move the reference package created to the directory where Cell Ranger ATAC is installed:
+Move the reference package created to the directory where Cell Ranger ATAC is installed (e.g. `/opt`):

 ```bash
 $ sudo cp -r mm9 /opt/refdata-cellranger-atac-mm9-1.1.0